mesaqlain/e7-gear-simulator/README.md

 ## 6 Gear Upgrade System
 Epic Seven allows upgrading/modifying gear through Enhancing, Reforging, and Modification.

 ### 6.1 Enhance System
 Every gear starts at enhance level = 0.
 Every time a gear is enhanced, it's enhance level goes up by +1, up to +15 (which is the max enhance level).
 A gear must be +15 level of enhancement before it may be reforged or modified.

+**6.1.1 Mainstat**

 At every enhance level, the value of the main stat goes up by a certain multiplier on the base value (value at enhance level = 0); for the specific multiplier values check the enhance_mainstat() function.

+**6.1.2 Substats**

-At every three enhance level (+3, +6, +9, +12, +15), a random substat on the gear is chosen to go up in value (based on values picked from 'substat' > 'values' > 'Rare'/'Heroic'/'Epic' > index referring to Tier, with rates take from corresponding 'rates' values)
+At every three enhance levels (+3, +6, +9, +12, +15), a random substat on the gear is chosen to go up in value (based on values picked from 'substat' > 'values' > 'Rare'/'Heroic'/'Epic' > index referring to Tier of gear, with rates take from corresponding 'rates' values).
+For Heroic gear (which has 3 starting substats), at +12, a new substat is added.
+For Rare gear (which has 2 starting substats), at +9 and +12, new substats are added.
+The added substats follow the general and gear type specific restrictions.

+### 6.2 Reforge System

+A gear may only be reforged if it is item level 85 and it is at enhance level +15.
+When a gear is reforged, its level goes up from 85 to 90.
+The mainstat value is changed to the value found under 'reforge'>'mainstat' (no addition needed, the value is simply replaced).
+The current substat value increases by (so addition needed) the value found under 'reforge'>'substat' depending on the number of times the stat has rolled (0 to 5).
+If a stat has rolled 0 times, the 0th index value is taken; if a stat has rolled 5 times, the 5th index value is taken from 'substat', and so on (This goes for both modded and non-modded substats).
+A gear may be reforged only once.

+### 6.3 Modification System

+A gear may only be modified if it is at enhance level +15.
+When a gear is modified, one of the 4 substats is chosen to be replaced by another (or the same) chosen substat (following general and type specific restrictions).
+Only one substat on a gear may be modified.
+So, if a gear has been modified, only the stat that had been modified already may be further modified.
+Any other stats on that gear may not be modified.

+The modification values are taken from the 'mod_vals' key, which have two subkeys - 'greater' and 'lesser'.
+Each of these subkeys is a list of length two - the first index refers to values for gear that is level 88 or below, the second index refers to values for gear that is level 90.
+Each of these indices, in turn, is a list of length 6, with the indices here referring to how many items an item has been rolled.
+For instance, if a **greater** modification is performed on a substat that has **rolled 2 times** on a **Level 90 gear**, the value from the 'greater' key, index=1 (because level 90), and in turn index=2 (rolled two times) is chosen. i.e..
+STATS['0]['mod_vals]['greater'][1][2]

+## References:
+* **Substat Roll Rates**:
+* **Modification Values**:
+* **Other General Information**: